hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 This indirection avoids moving data around in the merkle state which requires data to be copied into the block stream, which is computationally expensive.
-Another benefit of this approach is that adoption trigger becomes very simple (app sets the roster) with delineated responsibilities between the app and the platform.
+Another benefit of this approach is that adoption trigger becomes simple (app sets the roster) with delineated responsibilities between the app and the platform.

 Some edge cases worth considering include: